 Many hostels include a free breakfast — eat it.
 It is usually bland, but whatever.
 Go back for seconds if you can.

 A big night out drinking on the town can quickly bust your budget if you’re not careful.
 The key is finding the best places to go and maybe having a little self-restraint.

 Europe has fairly lax laws (or at least lax enforcement) about drinking in public.
 This doesn’t mean you can walk around the street chugging a beer, but it is often perfectly acceptable to enjoy a beer or a bottle of wine in a park or other spaces.
 The police won’t bother you if you’re respectable and don’t make a scene.

 Ask Hostel Workers For The Best Deals

-The people working at the hostel will usually have their favorite bars, pubs, and cafes so it makes sense to ask them.
-Ask them where they go after work.
+The people working at the hostel will usually have their favorite bars, pubs, and cafés, so it makes sense to ask them.
+Find out where they go after work.

 Many hostels organize pub-crawls.
 However, it would be naive to think that a lot of these hostel workers aren’t getting kickbacks from these bars.
-It may not always be true but you keep in mind that you could find better deals elsewhere.
+It may not always be true, but keep in mind that you could find better deals elsewhere.